-There are, as already seen, several versions to the legend of Achilles.
+There are several versions to the legend of Achilles.
 In one version his father Peleus sent his son to the Centaur Chiron to be tutored.
-Then Thetis fearful that her son would be die an early death if sent to Troy hid him disguised as a young girl in the court of Lycomedes.
-While there he had an affair with the daughter of Lycomedes, Deidameia, and she bore a son Neoptolemus.
+Then Thetis fearful that her son would have an early death if sent to Troy hid him disguised as a young girl in the court of Lycomedes.
+There he had an affair with the daughter of Lycomedes, Deidameia.
+And she bore a son Neoptolemus.
 It was while at the court that Odysseus spied Achilles out.
 He was the only young girl attracted to swords and other weapons of war.

 After a dream in which Agamemnon visualizes defeat with the help of Achilles and seeing the strength of Hector, son of Priam, King of Troy, Agamemnon rescinds, sending Brises back to Achilles with costly gifts and promises.

 From this point Achilles initiated the fighting.
-Achilles had already sent, his cousin and best friend, Patroclus, who led the Myridons to attack the walls of Troy and pushed the Trojans back from the beaches.
-Some writers and historians when considering the social culture of the 5th Greeks think the relationship between Achilles and Patroclus may have been pederastic, while others think not.
+Achilles had already sent, his cousin and best friend, Patroclus, who led the Myridons to attack the walls of Troy.
+And pushed the Trojans back from the beaches.
+Some writers and historians think the relationship between Achilles and Patroclus may have been pederastic, while others think not.
 Perhaps this is why Achilles had revenge in killing Hector.
 Patroclus’ armor was removed as a Trojan victory trophy.
 Thetis asked Hephaestus to make new armor for her son.
 Achilles rejoins the battle scoring numerous victories.
 However, Achilles’ early death is prophesized by his horse Xanthus who is endowed with a moment of speech.
 Another version states that Hector with his dying breath proclaimed the arrow of Paris in the heel would kill Achilles.

 Legends also surround the death of Achilles although he was killed by the arrow of Paris in his heel.
 There is a version telling that Apollo directed the arrow.
 Another version is that Achilles fell in love with Princess Polyxena, Priam’s daughter, and asked her father for her hand.
 Priam agrees knowing such a marriage would end the war and form an allegiance with the great warrior.
 However, Paris knowing this would mean he would have to give up Helen kills Achilles.

 No legend speaks well of Paris because all consider his act of murdering Achilles loathing.
-But Achilles is heralded as a great warrior and hero.
-He could have remained with his father Peleus on the island of Aegina and led a peaceful life, but instead he was brave and single mindedly fought with the Myridons.
+But Achilles is a great warrior and hero.
+He could have remained with his father Peleus on the island of Aegina and led a peaceful life.
+But instead he was brave and single mindedly fought with the Myridons.

 Another legend says after reaching the underworld Achilles was given Medea as a wife.
 A.G.H.